 Bangor Waterworks Historic Renovation and Redevelopment: This project involved the renovation and redevelopment of the historic Bangor Waterworks facility for use as 35 units of single residency, low-income, Section 8 housing.

-Program features included 35 housing units that each had a sleeping and living area, bathroom and a residential kitchen.
+Program features included 35 housing units that each had a sleeping and living area, bathroom, and residential kitchen.
 Shared spaces included public activity and meeting space, staff administration space, a laundry room, and a public kitchen.

 The project is notable because the historically significant building was slated for demolition, but was saved through the action of the low-income housing tax credit, which funded most of the work.
 The remainder of the work was funded by the Maine State Housing Authority, the City of Bangor, and Owner contributions.